downingbots/ALSET/README.md

  - Waveshare MCP23017 IO Expansion Board I2C Interface Expands 16 I/O Pins Stack to 8 pcs Used at The Same Time Allow Multi I2C Modules to be Stacked
  - plastic zip ties, 9 volt battery connector

 I made a simple cheap press-board harness glued to wooden right-angle brackets so that the boards go on either side of the arm just on the inside of the tank-tracks and supported by the robot body.
 You could get a lot fancier if you like.
 The press-boards are slightly bigger than the battery.
 The battery is attached via plastic zip ties through holes in the board on one side.
-On the other side goes the Nano, the MCP23017, the insides of the RC joystick.
+On the other side goes the Nano, the MCP23017, the circuit board from inside of the RC joystick.

 Put the fan and wifi on the nano.